chocolatey/choco-wiki/CreatePackages.md

 ##Nuspec?##

-The `Chocolatey` Windows package manager has its roots in the `[[NuGet|http://nuget.org/]]` `Visual Studio` package manager by `Microsoft`.
-Therefor, packages are based on the same principals.
-And one of them is a package description in `xml` format, known as the `Nuspec`.
+The `Chocolatey` Windows package manager uses the same infrastructure as `[[NuGet|http://nuget.org/]]` , the `Visual Studio` package manager by `Microsoft`.
+Therefore packages are based on the same principals.
+One of those is a package description (specification) in `xml` format, known as the `Nuspec`.

 The `Nuspec` contains basic information such as the version, license, maintainer, and package dependencies.

-**Note:** You should indicate the version of `Chocolatey` that has the functionality your installation script requires.
-Otherwise, if your package uses functions that were recently introduced, the installation will fail for users with an older version of `Chocolatey` installed.
+**Note:** If your package uses recently introduced functionality, you might want to include `chocolatey` as a dependency with the version being the lowest version that has the introduced functionality.
+Otherwise the installation could fail for users with an older version of `Chocolatey` installed.

 You can indicate the `Chocolatey` dependency like any other dependency.
 E.g.:
 ```xml